Week 1 of Pregnancy

 You're unlikely to get a one-week pregnancy ultrasound.
 However, if you've been trying to conceive for a time and have visited a fertility expert, you may have had an ultrasound to check for fibroids, assess how many follicles (which develop into eggs) are in your ovaries, and/or measure the thickness of your uterine lining.
 If there are any complications, your doctor may recommend fertility therapy to help you conceive.
 Now prepare to have some sex.
 You have a baby to create!

-Here's some more expert advice on how to make the transition to this new stage as safe as possible for you and your kid.
+Here's some more expert advice on how to make the transition to this new stage as safe as possible for you and your baby.

 • Stop your harmful practices: Do you still smoke, drink, and consume excessive quantities of caffeine?
 You don't want to abruptly cease doing these items following a positive pregnancy test.
 You should stop harmful behaviours before you become pregnant.